blackhatethicalhacking/Bug_Bounty_Tools_and_Methodology/README.md

 https://github.com/blackhatethicalhacking/bheh-sub-pwner

-1. Create Folders (Subdomains, URLS, IPs)
+- 1. Create Folders (Subdomains, URLS, IPs)

-2. Recon-ng - Recon Passively for subdomains/ips/ports/params/js
+- 2. Recon-ng - Recon Passively for subdomains/ips/ports/params/js

-3. Export lists from recon-ng and use httpx to create urls/probing (urls/IPs/Subdomains)
+- 3. Export lists from recon-ng and use httpx to create urls/probing (urls/IPs/Subdomains)

-4. Use isup.sh to filter ips
+- 4. Use isup.sh to filter ips

 **UPLOAD ALL RESULTS INTO PLATFORM**

-Note:

-If you see domain.* you have to use the below technique:
+> `Note`: If you see domain.* you have to use the below technique:

 TLD Wordlist: